Human Rights Law and Transitional Justice - LLM

 Career options

-Previous graduates have gone onto positions in the local human rights sector and public sector in Northern Ireland, to legal practice in areas related to the LLM and to PhD research.
+Previous graduates have gone onto positions in the local human rights sector and public sector in Northern Ireland, research and policy officer positions, to legal practice in areas related to the LLM and to PhD research.
 Further, previous graduates have secured work in the United Nations and in international non-governmental organisations.

 Work placement / study abroad